 Under the UNFCCC’s official programme of side events, the IPCC’s event will focus on the Panel’s work during the seventh assessment cycle, including the discussion about knowledge gaps from the perspective of the IPCC’s three Working Groups.
 The side event is scheduled for 16:45 to 18:15 on 14 November in Side Event Room 1.

-The “Science for Climate Action” pavilion will have a rich program of scientific panels and events, with a total of 40 events.
+The “Science for Climate Action” pavilion will have a rich program of approximately 40 scientific panels and events.
 IPCC´s contribution to the programme is designed to serve as a “toolbox” for the delegations and participants of the conference regarding IPCC’s work in the seventh assessment cycle.
 IPCC will host eight events spread across two weeks, organized around key thematic areas such as the urban, local and regional focus of the Seventh Assessment, planning for the Seventh Assessment Report, as well as new methodologies under the IPCC Taskforce on National Greenhouse Gas Inventories, including updates on the IPCC inventory software.

 Detailed information about the IPCC events at the COP29 pavilion can be found here.